What is Disability Discrimination?

 How can WISE help?

-WISE Employment has over 25 years of experience connecting people living with disabilities with inclusive employers.
+Since 1992, WISE Employment has connecting people living with disabilities with inclusive employers.
 Focusing on empowerment and inclusivity, we help educate both job seekers and employers on disability employment, supporting them through every step of the hiring process and into work.

 To achieve the best results for both parties, we treat every employer and job seeker uniquely as we know no two cases are the same.
 Our support services include, but are not limited to: